 LifeBrite Community Hospital of Stokes’ history of providing excellent healthcare in the Danbury, N.C., area stretches back to 1954.
 But over the years, the breadth of services and care offered by LifeBrite’s clinics and hospital has grown dramatically.

-LifeBrite has embarked on a mission to deliver this message to the community: You don’t have to travel 45 minutes away from your home for quality healthcare.
+LifeBrite wants to deliver this message to the community: You don’t have to travel 45 minutes away from your home for quality healthcare.

 With six locations in Stokes County, LifeBrite offers a full range of healthcare services, from pediatric services to acute care to rehab and nursing home facilities.
 LifeBrite recently held an open house at its primary location in Danbury, complete with health screenings and tours, to show residents what it can offer in terms of healthcare.

 LifeBrite’s primary location in Danbury is designated as a critical access hospital (CAH).
 Critical access hospitals play a vital role in maintaining access to high-quality health care services in rural communities.
 According to the American Hospital Association, critical access hospitals like LifeBrite provide care to millions of Americans living in vulnerable rural and urban communities.
 In fact, Congress created the critical access hospital designation in 1997 to help protect and preserve smaller hospitals providing quality healthcare in vulnerable rural and urban areas.